Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### You have six teams using a traditional method to deliver a product.
 Your management has asked you to start using Scrum.
 In the initial project there were separate plans and teams for the layers of a software system, i.e. one for the frontend, one for the middle tier, one for the back-end, and one for the interfaces and services.
 This resembles what is known as component teams.
-But you have read that it’s a good idea to have teams organized by feature.
+But you have read that it's a good idea to have teams organized by feature.
 What are the advantages of keeping component teams while starting Scrum?

-- [x] There’s less initial disruption than organizing into new teams.
+- [x] There's less initial disruption than organizing into new teams.
 As they start, they will discover what works best, and how to potentially re-organize towards this.
 - [ ] Component teams generally have the skills needed to create a working Increment of software that provides business value.
 - [ ] Because they have worked together for some time, they are likely able to start producing shippable Increments faster that new feature teams would.
 - [ ] There are fewer cross-team dependencies than working in feature teams.